Gregor-Davies/WOM-Greenpower/README.md

 ## License

-This project, code and all of it's respecting files is licensed under the GPL v3 Copyleft license.
+This project, code and all of it's respecting files is licensed under the AGPL v3 Copyleft license.
 This means that all projects utilising this code must also be opensource, please respect this.